 Sweet Potato Nutrition

 The nutritional benefits of sweet potatoes (particularly in the orange fleshed variety) are mainly based on their rich content of beta-carotene, an antioxidant pigment that is a precursor of vitamin A. The levels of beta-carotene in a sweet potato can be identified by the intensity of the tuber's orange pigmentation.
 Beta-carotene deficiency is the main cause of blindness, disease, and premature death among children under five and pregnant women.
-This can be prevented by the daily intake of 4.4 ounces (125 g) of sweet potatoes most orange-fleshed varieties, enough to satisfy the beta-carotene needs of a toddler.
+This can be prevented by consuming 4.4 ounces (125 g) of sweet potatoes daily, enough to satisfy the beta-carotene needs of a toddler.

-In addition, sweet potato provides all B-complex vitamins, particularly B5 (pantothenic acid), which is essential for the synthesis of coenzyme A (CoA) and acyl carrier protein, both important for fatty acids metabolism, as well as for vitamin B12 proper absorption; and B6 (pyroxidine), necessary for normal brain development and function, as well as for the production of serotonin and norepinephrine, hormones that influence mood, and melatonin, which helps regulate the body clock.
+In addition, sweet potato provides all B-complex vitamins, particularly B5 (pantothenic acid), which is essential for the synthesis of coenzyme A (CoA) and acyl carrier protein(both important for fatty acids metabolism) as well as for proper vitamin B12 absorption; and B6 (pyridoxine), necessary for normal brain development and function, as well as for the production of serotonin and norepinephrine, hormones that influence mood, and melatonin, which helps regulate the body clock.

 The potassium in sweet potatoes provides a cardioprotective effect, balancing body fluids and electrolytes, heart and nerve function, and blood pressure.
-Other minerals, contained in good amounts in the sweet potato tuber are copper, which aids with blood cells production and transport, and manganese, which helps forming connective tissue, bones, blood clotting, and sex hormones, as well as regulating important metabolic functions.
+Other minerals, contained in good amounts in the sweet potato tuber are copper, which aids with blood cells production and transport, and manganese, which helps form connective tissue, bones, blood clotting, and sex hormones, as well as regulate important metabolic functions.

-The nutritional value of the sweet potato is rounded by smaller amounts of many essential minerals, such as iron, magnesium, phosphorous, zinc, phosphorus, and calcium, as well as vitamin E (alpha-tocopherol).
+The nutritional value of the sweet potato is rounded by smaller amounts of many essential minerals, such as iron, magnesium, phosphorous, zinc, phosphorus, calcium, and vitamin E (alpha-tocopherol).

-100 grams of baked sweet potato with skin provide 90 calories, as well as 4%, 7%, and 13% of the dietary value for protein, carbohydrate, and dietary fiber, respectively.
+100 grams of baked sweet potato with skin provide 90 calories, as well as 4%, 7%, and 13% of the dietary value for protein, carbohydrates, and dietary fiber, respectively.

 How to Consume Sweet Potato

-These popular sweet tubers are consumed mainly through food in a variety of dishes; however, sweet potato benefits can also be reaped in supplemental forms.
+These popular sweet tubers are consumed in a variety of dishes; however, sweet potato benefits can also be reaped in supplemental forms.

 Cooked.
-Sweet potatoes' fiber and nutritional content can be obtained by consuming them baked, boiled, or fried, as a part of a meal or as a dessert.
-Sweet potato chips are very popular as a snack.
+Sweet potatoes' fiber and nutritional content can be obtained by consuming them baked, boiled, or fried, as part of a meal or as a dessert.
+Sweet potato chips are very popular as a snack, too.

 Decoction.
 Sweet potato tea can be made by boiling the roots in water for few minutes.
-This preparation it is thought to provide high amounts of vitamin A's precursor beta-carotene, for healthy vision and immunity.
+This preparation is thought to provide high amounts of vitamin A's precursor, beta-carotene, for healthy vision and immunity.

 Powder.
-Because of its high levels of fiber, resistant starch, and nutrients, sweet potato powder is a popular supplement in paleo and sports diets.
+Because of its high levels of fiber, resistant starch, and nutrients, sweet potato powder is a popular supplement in paleo and sport diets.

 Starch.
-Sweet potato resistant starch helps with glucose metabolism and it is also beneficial for the gastrointestinal flora.
+Sweet potato's resistant starch helps with glucose metabolism, and it is also beneficial for the gastrointestinal flora.
 It is often used as a thickening agent for sauces and soups.

 Herbal Remedies & Supplements

 Capsules.
-In this supplemental form, the beta-carotene and phytoceramides of sweet potato can be obtained in standardized daily doses, in order to promote skin and eye health, as well as for preventing age-related diseases.
+In this supplemental form, the beta-carotene and phytoceramides of sweet potato can be obtained in standardized daily doses in order to promote skin and eye health, as well as to prevent age-related diseases.

-A wide variety of sweet potatoes can be found in virtually every market, the most popular and tastiest being the orange-fleshed ones.
+A wide variety of sweet potatoes can be found in virtually every market, with the orange-fleshed ones being the tastiest variety.
 Other natural sweet potato products, such as powder and starch, can also be bought online.

 Herbal Remedies & Supplements

 The sweet potato vine (Ipomoea batatas) is a warm season crop.
-There are many varieties to choose from, including some suited to cooler climates.
-This plant is relatively pest-free and the sweet potato tuber can be stored for a long time after harvest.
+There are many varieties to choose from, including some suited for cooler climates.
+This plant is relatively pest-free, and the sweet potato tuber can be stored for a long time after harvest.

 The sweet potato vine grows best in warm to hot climates, and it can be damaged by temperatures below 50°F (10°C).